The Risks and Consequences of Elderly Falls

-Let’s dig deeper into what these implications can mean for you and your loved ones.
+Let’s dig deeper into what these implications can mean for you and your elderly loved ones.

 Aging seniors lose muscle mass and strength, making it difficult for them to recover from wobbles and to maintain balance.
 Another reason for frequent falls in the elderly is the decreased sensitivity of nerves in the feet or dullness of senses due to medication.
 Hearing and vision impairment makes seniors less aware of their surroundings and potential hazards.
 Osteoporosis is another reason why aging individuals’ bones become brittle and porous, causing them to lose their balance very quickly.

-While there is no figure to determine the number of seniors who fall every year, an estimated 36 million seniors fall each year.
+While there is no exact figure determining the number of seniors who fall, an estimated 36 million seniors fall each year.
 CDC also reveals that falls are the leading cause of injury among people over 65.

 Data from the CDC reveal: